WalletHub, Financial Company

-Uninsured motorist bodily injury coverage pays for medical care, loss of income, and funeral expenses after an accident where an uninsured driver is at-fault.
+Uninsured motorist bodily injury coverage pays for medical care, loss of income, and funeral expenses after an accident where an uninsured driver is at fault.
 Uninsured motorist bodily injury insurance covers the policyholder, his or her family members, and passengers.
 Most policies even pay for an accident sustained when the policyholder is biking, walking, or in another person’s car.

 In other words, uninsured motorist bodily injury (UMBI) insurance is essentially the reverse of your liability policy.
 Instead of buying coverage for damage that you cause, UMBI protects you when a driver who does not have liability insurance hits you.

-Uninsured Motorist Bodily Injury Limits & Requirements
+Uninsured Motorist Bodily Injury Limits and Requirements

 UMBI coverage limits are usually expressed as two figures, one for the maximum dollar amount of UMBI that your insurer will pay per person and the other for the maximum amount per accident.
 For example, a policy with UMBI limits of $10,000/$30,000 would have coverage up to $10,000 for one person’s injuries and up to $30,000 total for all injuries caused by one car accident.